intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 ~~~
 {: #pa-topology title="Diagram of contexts in DAP"}

+# Applying Privacy Partioning

+TODO: talk about how to think about new protocols that are using partitioning, the models that we derive from looking at the existing ones, how you recognize a protocol that's using this, and what tools do we have to evaluate it

 # Limits of Privacy Partitioning {#limits}

 Privacy Partitioning aims to increase user privacy, though as stated is not a panacea.